 I am always open to feedback as to how I can best meet your needs as a student.
 Please do not be afraid to make suggestions on how this course can be improved or adjusted.

 If you are a student with a disability requesting reasonable accommodations in this course, please visit Disability Accommodations and Support Services (DASS) located on the second floor of Arroyo Hall, or call 805-437-3331.
-All requests for reasonable accommodations require registration with DASS in advance of need:https://www.csuci.edu/dass/students/apply-for-services.htm.
+All requests for reasonable accommodations require registration with DASS in advance of need.
+You can apply for DASS services here.
 Faculty, students and DASS will work together regarding classroom accommodations.
 You are encouraged to discuss approved accommodations with your faculty.

 You will be graded on your participation, reading summaries, field trip/lab write-ups, research paper, and exams as follows:

 20% Final Exam

 20% Field Trips & Lab Write-Ups